kamel-werhani/rt-detr-uav-thermal-image-dataset/README.md

 ## **Training**

-Run the training script in the Jupyter Notebook or from the command line:
+Run the training script in the Jupyter Notebook:
 ```bash
 # Load a model
 model = RTDETR('rtdetr-l.pt')